Rural Municipality of Gimli Listed by payload Ransomware Group

 The Rural Municipality of Gimli is a local government district in the province of Manitoba, Canada.
 Situated on the western shore of Lake Winnipeg, it administers a region known for its Icelandic heritage, recreational tourism, and lakefront economy.
 Gimli serves as both a residential community and a cultural hub for the Interlake area.

 On April 28, 2026, the Rural Municipality of Gimli in Manitoba, Canada, appeared on the leak site of the ransomware group known as Payload.
 The local government district, which serves thousands of residents along the western shore of Lake Winnipeg, had internal files exfiltrated during a ransomware attack.
-While the exact number of people whose personal information was exposed remains unknown, anyone who has lived, worked, paid taxes, or received services from the municipality could be affected.
+While the exact number of people whose personal information may have been exposed remains unknown, anyone who has lived, worked, paid taxes, or received services from the municipality could be affected.

 Public reporting indicates that Payload posted proof of the breach on its dark-web leak site, listing the Rural Municipality of Gimli as a victim.
 The data taken consists of internal files that ransomware operators typically steal before encrypting systems and demanding payment.
 No specific deadline for payment has been publicly confirmed in available reporting, but such postings usually follow failed ransom negotiations.
 The municipality has not yet issued a detailed public statement confirming the precise volume or types of records involved.